Data Products¶

 - Catalog

-In the Studio, data product attributes can be updated from their side panel and details page, as well as using bulk actions and file import.
+In Studio, curators can manage data product properties defined in the template from their side panel and details page.
+They can also manage these properties using bulk actions and file import.

 In the Input ports tab of a data product, all the sources consumed by the data product's input ports are listed.
-Input ports themselves are displayed only in the lineage.
+The input ports themselves are displayed only in the lineage.

 In the Output ports tab of a data product, all the output ports to be consumed by the end-users are listed.